worldbank/worldex/README.md

 ## `docker compose up`

 to run the development environment on local.
 Simply interrupt to stop the cluster or `docker compose down` if you ran it in detached mode.

+Note however that this doesn't start a dev server for the vite app however.
+You'll have to run `yarn` to install the dependencies and

+### `yarn start`

+to run the dev server.
+Our current reason for excluding this from the compose cluster is that while we can bind-mount the source code for hot reloads, we cannot do the same for `node_modules` in case the dependencies were installed on a different architecture (e.g. mac host, linux container).

+Outside of development context that requires hot reloads, you can run the following.

+### `docker compose --profile preview up -d`

+will run `vite preview` on a built version of the app while

+### `docker compose --profile web up -d`

+will run an nginx reverse proxy serving the built version of the vite app

 ## API service
 The api (and database) service are not quite ready yet at this point.
 See the API [readme](api/README.md) to finish setting them up.